codefresh-io/docs.codefresh.io/_docs/administration/codefresh-on-prem-upgrade.md

 1. If needed, enable/disable new feature flags.

 ## Post-upgrade configuration

+### Upgrade to v1.2.0 : For Codefresh-managed Redis
 After the upgrade is successfully completed, if you have Codefresh-managed Redis, you must restore the data you backed up.

 1. Copy `appendonly.aof` to the new `cf-redis-master-0 pod`: